-3. Children whose parent(s) live within the ecclesiastical parish of St. James' Blackburn.
-A map showing the parish boundaries is available in the school office and on the school website.

-4. Other children
+- 3. Children whose home address is within the ecclesiastical parish of St. James' Blackburn.
+A map showing the parish boundaries is available on the school website and from the school office where more detailed information can be provided. - 4.
+Other children